nimwunnan/conceptuallabor.com/utility/full-canonical-sequential-footnotes.md

 Continuing the metaphor, we could say that models in the Theory sit somewhere between the lower level Model Theory and higher-level models of HCI.
 Model Theory aims to empirically describe qualities of how the human mind operates and interacts with the world, so the rules for its models are borne of research and data.
 HCI certainly employs rigorous observation in its work with models, but the end use of such data is much more specific --- to “provide predictive and explanatory power for understanding the interaction[^fn66]” between a person and technology.
 Similarly, the Theory is organized around practical description and useful prediction rather than discovering and describing true principles of human psychology and neurology; however, it aims to provide a framework that operates at a low-enough level that it can describe the interaction between a person and a task of any kind or size that they have set themselves to.

 Both paradigms describe models in many ways that support the assertions of the Theory.
 That models are personalized and must be represented carefully to be understood.
 That using and updating models is a cyclical process.
 That models provide more deductive conclusions than can be easily considered all at once by the author of the model.
-That we can use our prior experience formulate novel explanations from incomplete information[^fn67].
+That we can use our prior experience to formulate novel explanations from incomplete information[^fn67].

 The Theory’s major departure from either discipline is in constructing models with the three types of fundamental components.
 This is a practical rather than empirical matter --- the Theory doesn’t intend to prove that, from a neurological standpoint, there are only these three components of all mental models.
 Rather, it intends to present a coherent and useful conceptual framework that proceeds from interpreting of our experience of labor according to these three categories.
 The purpose of the Theory is to assist in comprehending and using one’s own mental models to solve problems, accomplish projects, and self-educate.
 So conceptual labor should be compatible with Model Theory, the work of HCI, and most other fields that attend to mental models.
 It is not meant as a referendum on the conclusions of any field’s research, but as a complementary model-of-models to be used in the furtherance of labor of all kinds.